 Herbal supplements are not regulated by the FDA, and some studies have shown varying results about the purity of some products.
 Individuals should talk to their physician or pharmacist before using any herbal supplement.
 It is important to know that taking a supplement should never replace or delay seeking help from a health care provider.

-St. John’s wort is a common herbal supplement used in the United States for depression, although the appropriate use of this over the counter supplement remains an issue.
-St. John’s wort can interact with many medications, including birth control and blood thinners.
-The combination of St. John’s Wort with antidepressants can cause serotonin toxicity which includes symptoms ranging from mild (shivering and diarrhea) to severe (muscle rigidity, fever and seizures).
-Another common herbal supplement is valerian root.
-There is not enough information to prove valerian root is an effective option for anxiety or sleep.
-While most people do not experience side effects from valerian root, it should still be used carefully with other medications that cause sleepiness or drowsiness.
+St. John’s Wort is a common herbal supplement used in the United States for depression, although the appropriate use of this over the counter supplement remains an issue.8 St. John’s Wort can interact with many medications, including birth control and blood thinners.8 The combination of St. John’s Wort with antidepressants can cause a drug interaction that can cause serotonin toxicity which includes symptoms ranging from mild (shivering and diarrhea) to severe (muscle rigidity, fever and seizures).8 Another common herbal supplement is valerian root.
+There is not enough information to prove valerian root is an effective option for anxiety or sleep.9 While most people do not experience side effects from valerian root, it should still be used carefully with other medications that cause sleepiness or drowsiness.9

 Maintaining a balanced diet is an important part of any healthy lifestyle, but it can also impact medications.
 Some individuals taking an older group of antidepressants known as monoamine oxidase inhibitors (MAOIs) should be careful when eating foods with tyramine.10 Tyramine is commonly found in aged meats, cheeses, and beer.10 If taken together, it may cause an unsafe rise in blood pressure.10 Sometimes food can change how a medication works.
 It is important to know if a medication should be taken with food or on an empty stomach.
 For example, individuals taking asenapine (Saphris®) should not eat or drink for 10 minutes after taking their medication11, while alternatively individuals taking lurasidone (Latuda®) or Ziprasidone (Geodon®) must have a certain amount of calories in order for the medications to work properly.
 Finally, if a person is taking lithium, it is important to avoid major changes in intake of liquids, salt, and caffeine.
 Excessive thirst or significant urination while taking lithium should be reported to a health care provider.12